manuvarkey/GElectrical/docs/installation.md

 # Installation

-Application can be installed for use on your OS as below.
+Application can be installed for use on your OS as described below.

 ```{admonition} Font for schematic drawings
 It is recommended to install `osifont` for schematic capture.
 This can be downloaded from [https://github.com/hikikomori82/osifont/blob/master/osifont.ttf](https://github.com/hikikomori82/osifont/blob/master/osifont.ttf).